neurosnap/starfx/docs/posts/learn.md

 subscribing to and publishing events.
 Those events could come from `react`, but they could also come from anywhere.

+Thirdly, we have taken the best part about `express` and `koa` and applied it to fetching API data on the front-end.
+What this means is that we have a powerful middleware system that we can leverage on the front-end.

 # Why does `starfx` use js generators?

 Generators give us -- the library authors -- more control over how side-effects